 12. Playing Board Games or Video Games

-Not just for kids, playing boards games or video games is one of the easiest indoor hobbies for adults too.
+Not just for kids, playing board games or video games is one of the easiest indoor hobbies for adults too.

 Both board games and video games can be enjoyed alone, with your partner, or with the whole family.